- Meeting the total needs of injured patients

 COVID-19 (Coronavirus) Update: Learn More About Loyola Medicine Care During COVID-19.

 Level I Trauma Center

-Loyola Medicine is designated by the state of Illinois as a Level I Trauma Center for both adult and pediatric patients.
+Loyola Medicine is designated by the state of Illinois as a Level I Trauma Center.
 Additionally, the American College of Surgeons (ACS) has verified the hospital's Level I Trauma Center status.
 Loyola is the only hospital in Illinois, and one of a select group nationwide, to earn this distinction.